Author: Marek Herde <marek.herde@uni-kassel.de>

 return self

-"""Return probability estimates for the test data `X`.
+"""Return class predictions for the test samples `X`.

 Parameters